digibib/mycel-client/README.md

 # Mycel-client
-A rewrite of [Mycel] client in Go.
+A rewrite of the [Mycel] client in Go.

 ## Why?
-Go is a compiled lanugage, and allows us to distribute the client as a small executable and discard the Ruby environment.
-As the clients are distributed as Live images over network, we want them to be as small as possible.
+Go is a compiled lanugage, and thus it allows us to distribute the client as a small executable and discard the Ruby environment.
+The clients are distributed as Live images over network, and therefore we want them to be as small as possible.

 [Mycel]: https://github.com/digibib/mycel